 We also use schemes of work and programmes of study where they are deemed purposeful, meaningful and motivational.

 We aim to develop a knowledge-rich curriculum through identifying progression in learning to reflect a research-based study of memory, recall and retrieval.

 We share work in special assemblies and invite parents in to see work as well as to attend Workshops to raise awareness and develop understanding further.

 We ensure that the children cover all the aspects of the curriculum over the key stage through careful planning, assessment and monitoring; a lot of this is done collaboratively to ensure consistency throughout the school.

-To ensure all children at St Peter’s have high quality first teaching in all areas of the curriculum, our teachers receive regular training and attend network meetings to keep them fully up-to-date with current events.
+Our aim is that all children at Wymondham have high quality first teaching in all areas of the curriculum, our teachers receive regular training and attend network meetings to keep them fully up-to-date with current events.
 To support learning further, we have music teachers as well as sports coaches to deliver games, gymnastics, swimming and dance.

-Our classroom displays reflect the learning taking place each term and we try to organise trips and visitors to school to enhance learning further.
+Our classroom displays reflect the learning taking place and we try to organise trips and visitors to school to enhance learning further.

 Children are at the centre of all learning and we are proud to work with them and their parents to help them achieve their full potential.